department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 [Learn more about MGIB-AD](/education/about-gi-bill-benefits/montgomery-active-duty/)

+### Montgomery GI Bill Selected Reserve (MGIB-SR)

-**You can get benefits through MGIB-SR** if you’re a member of the Army, Navy, Air Force, Marine Corps or Coast Guard Reserves, Army National Guard, or Air National Guard, and you meet all of the requirements listed below.
+You can get benefits through MGIB-SR if you’re a member of the Army, Navy, Air Force, Marine Corps or Coast Guard Reserves, Army National Guard, or Air National Guard, and you meet all of the requirements listed below.

 **All of these must be true.
 You:**
 - Have either a 6-year service obligation (you agreed to serve 6 years) in the Selected Service, **or**